-If a student defaults on payment of a student loan and/or student account balance, all records will be held until the student either pays off the loan or brings the loan to current status.
+If a student defaults on payment of a student loan and/or student account balance, all records will be held until the student either brings the loan to current status or pays off the account balance.
 Every student with a loan must complete an exit interview with the Financial Aid Office before any records will be released.
-Each student also agrees to pay all costs of collection upon default, including, but not limited to, collection agency fees, attorney fees, and location searches.
+Each student also agrees to pay all costs of collection upon default, including, but not limited to, collection agency fees, attorney fees, and location searches